ahmedsaad123456/SSIS_DataIntegration/README.md

     2- "CustomerSCD4 Lookup" : we use "CustomerSCD4" table as lookup to determine if the extracted data exists in the target tables or not.

-	-- in case "Lookup no match output" :
+	-- in case "Lookup no match output" means the data not exists in the target and need to be inserted :

 	3- "First Multicast" : here we use multicast to send the extracted data to two target tables